Second chance needed - Guyana Chronicle

 Secondly, he said there should be comprehensive ex-offender programmes to help ex-convicts reintegrate successfully into society.

-And thirdly, he said society need to collective change their attitudes to ex-offenders.
+And thirdly, he said society need to collectively change their attitudes to ex-offenders.
 “Most would rather not return to prison but, when they feel the rejection of what feels like an entire society, many feel they have no choice.”

 Research suggests that employment is often cited as a critical turning point in the lives of former prisoners since basic models of human behaviour unambiguously predict that individuals will choose to spend less time in illegal activity as the returns to legal activity grow.